We believe in making the complex simple. Find out how this approach helps us to deliver better smart real estate projects.

 Moreover, scalability is extremely limited.
 When one system needs replacing, often anything reliant on that system will need taking out too.
 This is expensive (both in terms of materials and labour), time-consuming and inflexible.

-However, we have developed a modular approach where systems can be swapped in and out with ease, known as Smart Core.
-This works because each system connects to a common Middleware layer, as opposed to being reliant on a connection to another system.
-Therefore, individual systems can be removed at will without affecting the functionality of anything else.
+We offer a modular approach where systems can be swapped in and out with ease.
+This works because each system connects to a common software layer, as opposed to being reliant on a connection to another system.
+Therefore, individual systems can be removed without affecting the functionality of anything else.

-So, operating in this way means having only a single set of cabling (reducing material and labour costs), a more stable building infrastructure as there’s no inter-reliance of systems, and because of considerably increased integration many more smart features are also enabled.
+Operating in this way means having only a single set of cabling (reducing material and labour costs), a more stable and secure building infrastructure as there’s no inter-reliance of systems, and because of considerably increased integration many more smart features are also enabled.

-In terms of scalability, this technology can grow alongside your business as the Middleware layer means new systems can be added or taken away with ease.
+In terms of scalability, this technology can grow alongside your business as the middleware layer means new systems can be added or removed with ease.